 Furnish and place CLSM in accordance with contract documents, County permit requirements, or as directed by the engineer.
 This specification will replace the County’s current slurry specification on August 13, 2001.
 Prior to that date, both the old slurry specification and approved products from this specification will be allowed.
-Effective that date, all products shall be pre-approved in accordance to this specification.
+Effective that date, all products shall be pre-approved in accordance with this specification.

-CLSM - A highly flowable lean concrete mix consisting of a mixture of cement, fly ash, densely graded mineral aggregates, water and admixtures.
+CLSM - A highly flowable lean concrete mix consisting of a mixture of cement, fly ash, densely graded mineral aggregates, water, and admixtures.
 CLSM shall be capable of freely flowing to fill all voids in trenches or other areas without compaction or other additional effort, shall be of uniform density, shall be of low permeability to prevent migration of adjacent fines into the set mix, and shall excavate easily at any later time with minimal risk of damage to buried services.

 Fine Aggregate CLSM - A CLSM containing a maximum size aggregate of 3/8-inch.